stastnypremysl/lsql-csv/README.md

     -n
     --named

-Enables the first-line naming convention in CSV files - first-line with column names.
+Enables the first-line naming convention in CSV files.
+With this option, the first lines of CSV files will be interpreted as a list of column names.

 This works only on input files.
 Output is always without first-line column names.

     -dCHAR